Get the PE treatment you deserve at Harrow’s Sexual Health Clinic

 Study data suggest that taking dapoxetine, Priligy’s active ingredient, allowed men to have intercourse for two to three times longer than before.
 The men involved in the studies also described an increase in both a sense of control over when they climaxed and in how satisfying sex was.

 Most men, around 80%, will see an improvement when taking Priligy.
 However, taking Priligy may help with the symptoms of PE but won’t “cure” the reasons why you are ejaculating early.
-Therefore, we recommend that you also seek some form of therapy to address the mental aspect of PE.
+Therefore, it is recommended that you also seek some form of therapy to address the mental aspect of PE.

 Is Priligy safe?

 Priligy is described as a well-tolerated and safe medication.
 However, all medications come with possible side effects.
-For example, the common side effects of Priligy include:
+The common side effects of Priligy include:

 If you do feel dizzy or lightheaded after taking Priligy, then you should not drive, operate heavy machinery or undertake any other hazardous activity.